Search for projects by name

 Those are the participants of the BatchPosterManagerMultisig.

-This is a Gnosis Safe with 9 / 12 threshold.
-It uses the following modules: UpgradeExecutor.
+A Gnosis Safe with 9 / 12 threshold.
+It uses the following modules: UpgradeExecutor (Central contract defining the access control permissions for upgrading the system contract implementations).
 The admin of all contracts in the system, capable of issuing upgrades without notice and delay.
 This allows it to censor transactions, upgrade bridge implementation potentially gaining access to all funds stored in a bridge and change the sequencer or any other system component (unlimited upgrade power).
 It is also the admin of the special purpose smart contracts used by validators.

 The UpgradeExecutor can change the Committee members by updating the valid keyset.